janniemann/c0chk/README.md

       -c   continue inspecting, print all occurences
       -h   print this help
-      -m   allow exactly one leading tab in Makefiles (GNUmakefile, makefile, Makefile) -T   allow all horizontal tabs
+      -m   allow exactly one leading tab in Makefiles (GNUmakefile, makefile, Makefile) -n   allow files not to end with newlines
+      -T   allow all horizontal tabs
       -t   allow leading horizontal tabs for indentation

 ## todo

-- add '-n' option: files are allowed not to end with an eol-symbol, must end in eol would be default.
-- rewrite to use memory mapped io
+- rewrite to use memory mapped io?
-- add '-u' option: check for utf-8 encoding (without BOM).
+- by default, every file should be tested for correct utf-8 encoding (without BOM).
+- add option '-u' to allow other 8bit encodings than utf-8.
+- what about c1 controls?